Next Course Starting 26th May 2026

 Course Fee

-Book your place on the Building Transformation 2023 course here.
+Book your place on the Building Transformation 2026 course by filling out the form here.

 Please note that places are only confirmed upon receipt of full payment.